HellBroOne/NotasNetworkSecurityUAZGRD/RetosBandit/Retos Bandit Lvl. 5 → 6.md

 # Level 5
 ## Objetivo
 The password for the next level is stored in a file somewhere under the **inhere** directory and has all of the following properties:
-- human-readable
+- human-readable.
-- 1033 bytes in size
+- 1033 bytes in size.
-- not executable
+- not executable.

 La contraseña para el siguiente nivel se almacena en un archivo en algún lugar del directorio interno y tiene todas las siguientes propiedades:
-- legible por humanos
+- legible por humanos.
-- 1033 bytes de tamaño
+- 1033 bytes de tamaño.
-- no ejecutable
+- no ejecutable.
 ### Datos de Acceso al nivel
 Comandos: ls , cd , cat , file , du , find
 Usuario: bandit5